Why a specialist recruitment consultancy?

 A huge benefit of using a specialist recruitment consultancy is that they have relationships with the firms you want to work for.
 They build strong connections and live for the reputation held with clients, which due to how competitive the market is, can be one of the most vital parts of their roles.
 This means that they know what companies are looking for, what experience clients want, the qualifications they are looking for, and then can tell which firms are best fit for a candidate.
-Ultimately what that boils down to is that a good, specialist Consultant will know the market like the back of their hand, and be able to connect you with opportunities best suited to you, and often those roles which aren’t going to be found anywhere else.
+It also allows easy access to more opportunities because the consultant will know the internal office.

 Having a great relationship also means they can speak to clients about candidates and discuss the recruitment process of who they’re representing and how they fit the specification for a role.
 If an interview occurs, it allows you to know that the recruiter has already spent a solid length of time selling your profile to the client.

 Holding market knowledge opens a whole world of opportunities for a candidate that they wouldn’t usually find if approached themselves.
 More and more firms are using recruitment consultancy to advertise instead of advertising themselves.
 If a firm are thinking about a role but don’t have it live yet, then the recruiter will know to start working that position before its anywhere online.
 Most Consultants will pride themselves on the relationships and knowledge shared with candidates too.